Azure/opendigitaltwins-tools/AdtModelVisualizer/README.md

 # ADT Model Visualizer

+_**Note:** The [Azure Digital Twins Explorer](https://explorer.digitaltwins.azure.net/) tool now contains a model graph feature that can be used for model visualization.
+For more information about this feature, see this section in the Azure Digital Twins Explorer documentation: [Explore models and the Model Graph](https://learn.microsoft.com/azure/digital-twins/how-to-use-azure-digital-twins-explorer#explore-models-and-the-model-graph)._

 Azure Digital Twins (ADT) Model Visualizer is a .NET core web application that allows you to visually view your DTDL model(s) in ADT.

 It visually depicts: